j-v-o/j-v-o/README.md

 - 👋 Hi, dear all
 - 👀 I’m interested in ... work, learning, cooperation, travelling, dreaming, and even more!
-- 🌱 I’m currently learning ... linux, api-management, etc
+- 🌱 I’m currently learning ... linux, api, devOps, etc
-- 💞️ I’m looking to collaborate on ... life supporting
+- 💞️ I’m looking to collaborate on ... life-long supporting

 Glory to Ukraine!